The Holiday Season is a great time to improve your relationships. Or to make them worse.

 - She might be feeling disrespected – just like you.

-Seeing all the ways your sister is just like you will help you feel compassion and connected to her.
+Seeing how your sister is just like you will help you feel compassion and connected to her.

 Give it a try

-– when you are feeling attacked or annoyed by people, of if you are feeling judgemental of others –
+– when you are feeling attacked or annoyed by people, or if you are feeling judgemental of others –

-take a step back and deliberately appreciate all the areas where you are the same.
+take a step back and deliberately appreciate all the areas where they are just like you.

 It will get you to a more compassionate place.
 And to better relationships.